 But bigger players like Cornerstone or Success Factors don’t have anything to fear from this app for a number of years (or perhaps ever).
 The devil is in the detail when it comes to LMS systems.
 It’s not the UX but the nuances of things like enrolment workflows, triggers, permissions and access management, reporting, user grouping and links outwards to HR and talent systems, that make it hard to buy or sell an enterprise LMS and even harder to displace it once it's there - over time, the customer has no choice but to adapt its own processes to fit the vendor’s codebase.

 There’s no way Microsoft will be able to do more than nail the basics between now and when they release this in 2021, let alone all of this stuff.
 I also doubt, with Microsoft’s clear focus on taking its products (via MS Teams) to the mid-market, small businesses and the education sector, that the company will ever want to try to boil this ocean of fiddly functionality.

-6) How about magpie for Microsoft Teams and the new app?
+6) How about the Filtered smart LXP for Microsoft Teams and the new app?

 We’ve been talking about using Microsoft Teams for learning for over a year, because we believe - as Microsoft does - that it’s going to be the future of work, and of learning.
 Indeed, the two are interdependent in a knowledge economy.
-That’s why we developed a magpie integration for it.
+That’s why we developed an LXP integration for it.
 And we’re glad Microsoft has finally put its money where its mouth is too.

-Of course, there is some overlap between the Microsoft app and magpie for MS Teams.
+Of course, there is some overlap between the Microsoft app and our smart LXP.
 We also make available curated content inside a tab in Teams and we aim to eliminate the distance between learning and the workflow, just like this app does.